Grislow/KnowledgeBase/javascript/md/es5.md

 ```

 ## Data types
-As of ES5 Javascript consists of five primitive and one non-primitive data type.
+As of ES5 JavaScript consists of five primitive and one non-primitive data type.

 You can also store multiple values of any data type in a single container called an array.